jonstuebe/scraper/README.md

   );
   console.log(data);
 })();
 ```

-## Todos

-  * Need to add ability to run a test to see if markup has changed, and if so disable the store selectors and fallback to the generic scraper.

 ## Contributing

 If you want to add any sites, or just have an idea or feature, go ahead and fork [this repo](https://github.com/jonstuebe/scraper/) and send me a pull request.
 I'll be happy to take a look when I can and get back to you.

 ## Issues